datacommunity/tools/README.md

 # tools
 Community tools

-Json template for adding new link:
+Json template for adding a new link:

 ```
    ,{